peter-jerry-ye/mcp-server/README.md

 # MCP Server SDK

-A WIP MoonBit implementation to support [Model Context Protocol](https://modelcontextprotocol.io/) based on Wasm's Component Model.
+A WIP MoonBit implementation to support [Model Context Protocol](https://modelcontextprotocol.io/).

+Supported backends:

+- Wasm's Component Model
+- Native backend

+and more (as long as an implementation exists for `peter-jerry-ye/async/stream`).

-The user can use this to develop a running MCP server, providing more functionality to their AI models, while feeling confident as the Wasm is sandboxed.
+The user can use this to develop a running MCP server, providing more functionality to their AI models.

 ## Currently Supported Features